AUSTRALIAN CURRICULUM ALIGNMENT:

 - Store the corn ears in a sealed container in a cool dry place when they are not in use.

-- Inspect the first generation (F1) offspring that has been produced via a cross from one purple kernel and one yellow kernel parent.
-(176400 can be used for this purpose)
+Inspect the first generation (F1) offspring.
+This has been produced via a cross of 1purple kernel and 1 yellow kernel parent.

 - Inspect the second generation (F2) of corn and count the number of each different phenotype exhibited in the colour of the kernel.
 Any purple at all must be recorded as purple.

-- Add your count of F2 corn kernels data to the class data table.
+- Add your count of F2 corn kernels data to Table 2.

 - Using the genotype for the parent and F1 generations, perform a cross between a homozygous purple parent and yellow parent.
-Using a Punnett square to illustrate your answers.
+Use a Punnett square to illustrate your answers.

 - Perform a cross between two F1 offspring using a Punnett square.

-OBSERVATION AND RESULTSBelow is a summary of the expected results of the above activities.
+Below is a summary of the expected results of the above procedure.
 This is to be used as a guide only, as individual results will vary.

 - Ask your students to consider if there is any evidence to support the idea that one of the phenotypes is dominant.